tttppp/ragl/rules.md

 3.4.1 Players can give a season forfeit notice if there is any reason that prevents finishing the season in a normal manner.
 They should notify officials, preferably in the dedicated Discord channel.

-3.4.2 If a player forfeits and has more than two unplayed group stage matches then they will be cleared of any results (except strikes) for that season and placed last in their respective group.
+3.4.2 If a player forfeits and has unplayed group stage matches then they will be cleared of any results (except strikes) for the season and placed last in their respective group.

-3.4.3 If a player forfeits and has two or fewer unplayed group stage matches then these matches will be scored as 0-2 losses and the player will be put on 2 strikes (regardless of how many strikes they had up to this point).

 3.4.4 If a player has finished the group stage and forfeits during the playoffs then they will be placed last out of those competing in the playoffs (i.e. 4th for the Masters Playoffs).
 In the unlikely event that more than one player forfeits in this way then they will be ranked against each other based on their playoff seeding.